akukulanski/kybonet/readme.md

 ### Setup the server

-* 0. (optional) Create a venv.
+* Step 0 - (optional) Create a venv.

 ```bash
 python3 -m venv venv
 . venv/bin/activate
 ```

-* 1. Install the required packages.
+* Step 1 - Install the required packages.

 ```bash
 pip install kybonet
 ```

-* 2. List the available devices and identify the ones you want to be shared:
+* Step 2 - List the available devices and identify the ones you want to be shared:

 ```bash
 kybonet-devices